1.2 Common errors in thinking and reasoning

 The most important error in thinking for social scientists to be aware of is confirmation bias.
 Confirmation bias involves observing and analyzing information in a way that confirms what you already believe to be true.
 We all arrive at each moment with a set of personal beliefs, experiences, and worldviews that have been developed and ingrained over time.
 These patterns of thought inform our intuitions, primarily in an unconscious manner.
 Confirmation bias occurs when our mind ignores or manipulates information to avoid challenging what we already believe to be true.
 Table 1.1 provides some examples of confirmation bias.

-Because the human mind is prone to errors, when anyone makes a statement about what is true or what should be done in a given situation, errors in logic may emerge.
-Think back to the case studies at the beginning of this section.
-You most likely had some ideas about what to do in each case, but where did those ideas come from?
-Below are some of the most common logical fallacies and the ways in which they may negatively influence a social worker.
+Because the human mind is prone to errors, a person’s statements about what is true or what should be done in a given situation may have errors in logic called logical fallacies.
+Logical fallacies are flawed arguments or invalid or unrelated points that can lead to an illogical conclusion.
+Purdue Owl provides some good examples of logical fallacies and Wikipedia has a fairly comprehensive list.
+Below are some common fallacies and the ways in which they might negatively influence a social worker.
 Consider how some of these might apply to your thinking about the practice situations in this chapter.

 Key Takeaways